DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 **8:21** catalysis started #55380 with frame time 30 s, potential run time of 3*60*2 = 3 h and gas ratio of 0.5 mL He, 16 mL H2, 4 mL CO2
 intensity is gone, f was set to 100 %<br>
-when looking at PCA1, this component is constant for 20 frames, then it decreases pretty linearly; the intensity in the colour plot also decreases --> correlates likely with mono failur <br>
+when looking at PCA1, this component decreases strongly; the intensity in the colour plot of the highest peak also decreases --> correlates likely with mono failur <br>
 abort 8.32 last frame 23 <br>

 catalysis still running